 Does Not Meet Expectations 1 Meets Expectations 2 Exceeds Expectations 3 Abstract and Introduction CEC/IIC Standard 5 Candidate fails to provide a clear overview of all elements of the instructional plan and use evidence-based practices validated for the specific characteristics of learners with moderate to severe exceptional learning needs to establish a clear need for behavior change.
 Candidate cites literature that supports the development of the instructional program.
 Candidate provides a clear overview of all elements of the instructional plan and uses evidence-based practices validated for the specific characteristics of learners with moderate to severe exceptional learning needs to establish a clear need for behavior change.
 Candidate cites literature that supports the development of the instructional program.
 Candidate provides a clear overview of all elements of the instructional plan and uses evidence-based practices validated for the specific characteristics of learners with moderate to severe exceptional learning needs to establish a clear need for behavior change.
 Candidate establishes a clear and explicit connection between the literature and the development of the instructional program that reflects the theories and research that form the basis of curriculum development and instructional practice.
 Learner Description CEC/IIC Standard 1 Candidate provides limited demographic and background information related to the target learner's physical, sensory, and/or medical needs as well as academic needs and levels of support.
-Candidate does not accurately discuss the educational impact of the learner's exceptionality and current physical, sensory, and/or medical needs, attitude, interests, values, and behavior and the effect these conditions can on the life of a learner with moderate to severe exceptional learning needs.
-Candidate provides demographic and background information related to the target learner's physical, sensory, and/or medical needs as well as academic needs and levels of support.
-Candidate accurately discusses the educational impact of the learner's exceptionality and current physical, sensory, and/or medical needs, attitude, interests, values, and behavior and the effect these conditions can on the life of a learner with moderate to severe exceptional learning needs.
-Candidate discusses the educational impact of the learner's exceptionality that implicitly justifies the need for the development of Candidate provides demographic and background information related to the target learner's physical, sensory, and/or medical needs as well as academic needs and levels of support.
-Candidate accurately discusses the educational impact of the learner's current physical, sensory, and/or medical needs, attitude, interests, values, and behavior and effect these conditions can on the life of a learner with moderate to severe exceptional learning needs.
-Candidate discusses the educational impact of the learner's exceptionality that explicitly justifies the need for the development of goals and planned
+Candidate does not accurately discuss the educational impact of the learner's exceptionality and current physical, sensory, and/or medical needs, attitude, interests, values, and behavior and Candidate provides demographic and background information related to the target learner's physical, sensory, and/or medical needs as well as academic needs and levels of support.
+Candidate accurately discusses the educational impact of the learner's exceptionality and current physical, sensory, and/or medical needs, attitude, interests, values, and behavior and the Candidate provides demographic and background information related to the target learner's physical, sensory, and/or medical needs as well as academic needs and levels of support.
+Candidate accurately discusses the educational impact of the learner's current physical, sensory, and/or medical needs, attitude, interests, values, and behavior and effect these conditions can on